Angelians

 “Yeah, only a few minutes.”
 She headed upstairs to the bedroom, unbuttoning her blouse as she went.

 After she left, Luis opened his laptop and accessed Google Maps.
 He couldn’t start his search for the man for a couple of days, but he wanted to get the area in his head.
-He brought up a street view of the coffee shop on Santa Monica Boulevard and explored the area virtually.
+He brought up a street view of the coffee shop on Colorado Boulevard and explored the area virtually.
 It was jammed with apartment complexes.
 Finding the guy would normally have been a fool’s errand.
 But he was a fool with a plan.